Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 There are 2 additional full-sized bathrooms close to the bottom of the staircase.

-The full kitchen has all of the basics that you need to prepare a meal during your stay.
+The full kitchen has all the basics to prepare a meal during your stay.

 *This cabin is the closest rental to the outdoor inground pool for guests to use that’s open seasonally.